Josh Mason

-Joshua Mason Akinwunmi (born 19 March 2002) is a British racing driver who last raced in Indy NXT with Abel Motorsports.
+Joshua Mason Akinwunmi (born 19 March 2002) is a British racing driver who currently races in the 2026 McLaren Trophy Europe.
 He is a race winner in Formula Regional Oceania, as well as both the Euroformula Open and BRDC British F3 Championships.
-He also completed a partial season of FIA Formula 2 with PHM Racing in 2023.
+He also completed a partial season of FIA Formula 2 with PHM Racing in 2023, and a partial season of Indy NXT in 2024.

 Career

 Karting

 Mason began competing in karts at the relatively late age of fourteen, taking part in club racing before moving into car racing.

 BRDC British F3

 2018

 In 2018, Mason graduated to car racing, driving for Lanan Racing in the BRDC British Formula 3 Championship.
 Having made his debut at Rockingham, the Brit would return to the series for the second half of the campaign, managing to win the reverse-grid race in the final round at Silverstone after it had been abandoned due to heavy rain following two laps behind the Safety car.